aradi/fypp/docs/fypp.rst

 Introduction
 ************

-Fypp is a Python powered Fortran preprocessor.
-It extends Fortran with condititional compiling and template metaprogramming capabilities.
-Instead of introducing its own expression syntax, it uses Python expressions in its preprocessor directives, offering the consistency and flexibility of Python when formulating metaprogramming tasks.
-It puts strong emphasis on robustness and on neat integration into Fortran developing toolchains.
+Fypp is a Python powered preprocessor.
+It can be used for any programming languages but its primary aim is to offer a Fortran preprocessor, which helps to extend Fortran with condititional compiling and template metaprogramming capabilities.
+Instead of introducing its own expression syntax, it uses Python expressions in its preprocessor directives, offering the consistency and versatility of Python when formulating metaprogramming tasks.
+It puts strong emphasis on robustness and on neat integration into developing toolchains.

 Fypp was inspired by the `pyratemp
 <http://www.simple-is-better.org/template/pyratemp.html>`_ templating engine
 [#]_.
-Although it shares many concepts with pyratemp, it was written from scratch focusing on the special needs when preprocessing Fortran source files.
-Fypp natively supports the output of synchronization line directives, which are used by many compilers to generate compiler messages with correct line numbers.
-Unlike most cpp/fpp-like preprocessors, Fypp also supports iterations, multiline macros, continuation lines in preprocessor directives and automatic line folding.
-It generally tries to extend the modern Fortran language with some useful features without tempting you to use it for tasks, which could/should be done in Fortran itself.
+Although it shares many concepts with pyratemp, it was written from scratch focusing on the special needs when preprocessing source code.
+Fypp natively supports the output of line numbering directives, which are used by many compilers to generate compiler messages with correct line numbers.
+Unlike most cpp/fpp preprocessors or the coco preprocessor, Fypp also supports iterations, multiline macros, continuation lines in preprocessor directives and automatic line folding.
+It generally tries to extend the modern Fortran language with some useful features without tempting you to use it for tasks which could/should be done in Fortran itself.

 The project is `hosted on bitbucket <http://bitbucket.org/aradi/fypp>`_ with documentation available on `readthedocs.org